darktable-org/darktable/doc/TRANSLATORS.md

 2. Build darktable and install it

 3. Create a new PO file for your language.
-For this you will need a package called `intltool` and some PO editor, preferably poedit.
+For this you will need a package called `intltool` and some PO editor, preferably poedit(formerly known as poEdit).

     ```
     $ cd darktable/po/